kdeldycke/kevin-deldycke-blog/content/posts/kdenlive-fundraising-campaign-tremendous-success.md

 If I won some bragging rights, this is minor news compared to how much the community participated: the initial goal was set to $4000 but collected funds ended up at $7419.
-Almost twice as much as expected !
+Almost twice as much as expected!
 That's were the good news
 is: there is no doubt Kdenlive is well supported by a dedicated and generous community.

 It makes me happy as I feel I bet on the right horse when choosing Kdenlive to edit my humble videos.
-Long live to Kdenlive ! :)
+Long live to Kdenlive! :)